-Sen. Cantwell pushes for more NASA money that could help Bezos’s Blue Origin with lunar lander contract
+Sen. Cantwell pushes for more NASA money that could help Bezos’s Blue Origin with lunar-lander contract

 Instead, despite an intense lobbying campaign led by former NASA administrator Jim Bridenstine, Congress appropriated $850 million — a sizable amount but a small fraction of what NASA said it needed.

-Now, Jeff Bezos may be having more luck pulling money out of Congress for NASA’s moon mission than the space agency itself has had.
+Now, Blue Origin’s Jeff Bezos may be having more luck pulling money out of Congress for NASA’s moon mission than the space agency itself has had.

-With the limited funding, NASA said it could only afford to pay for a single company to build its lunar lander and last month it awarded Elon Musk’s SpaceX the contract.
+With the limited funding, NASA said it could only afford to pay for a single company to build its lunar lander, and last month it awarded Elon Musk’s SpaceX the contract.
 As a result, Bezos’s space venture, Blue Origin, lost out, after bidding $6 billion, or twice what SpaceX had said it would charge.
 (Bezos owns The Washington Post.)

-Along with Dynetics, the defense contractor that also lost out on the contract, Blue Origin protested NASA’s decision, saying NASA “executed a flawed acquisition.”
+Along with Dynetics, the defense contractor that also lost out on the contract, Kent-based Blue Origin protested NASA’s decision, saying NASA “executed a flawed acquisition.”
 It also took to Capitol Hill, lobbying its allies in Congress to force NASA to come up with the additional money and make a second award.

-On Wednesday, Sen. Maria Cantwell, a Democrat from Washington, the state where Blue Origin is based, introduced legislation that calls for NASA to do just that.
+On Wednesday, Sen. Maria Cantwell, a Democrat from Washington, introduced legislation that calls for NASA to do just that.
 The legislation, which passed as an amendment to another bill, would authorize but not appropriate an additional $10 billion to the Artemis program through fiscal year 2026.
 It also calls for NASA to pick another second winner for the contract.

-Almost as soon as the contract was awarded to SpaceX, Cantwell, the chairwoman of the Commerce, Science and Transportation Committee, said she was concerned about only having a single provider for the program.
+Almost as soon as the contract was awarded to SpaceX, Cantwell, who chairs the Commerce, Science and Transportation Committee, said she was concerned about only having a single provider for the program.
 And during Bill Nelson’s confirmation hearing for the top NASA job last month, she pressed Nelson to “commit to rapidly providing Congress with a plan for assuring that kind of resiliency out of the human lander program.”
-She added: “I have to say I was surprised last week about the human landing system development contract.”
+She added: “I have to say I was surprised last week about the human landing-system-development contract.”

 Her legislation would still need to pass the full Senate and the House, and the money would still need to be approved by appropriators.
 But it represents an important first step and shows Bezos’s influence in Washington.

 Returning to the moon is a lifelong dream of his.
 Bezos has said watching Neil Armstrong and Buzz Aldrin walk on the moon was “a seminal moment.”

 Blue Origin first pitched NASA on a lunar lander in 2017, long before NASA opened an official competition for the program.
 Losing out on the contract was a huge blow for Bezos and Blue Origin, which vowed to fight back.

 In the protest, filed with the Government Accountability Office, the company said that NASA failed to allow the competitors “to meaningfully compete for an award when the Agency’s requirements changed due to its undisclosed, perceived shortfall of funding for the multi-year program lifecycle.”
 It also alleged that NASA “changed the weight accorded to evaluation factors to make price (cost to the Government) the most important factor because of perceived funding limitations.”